Immigration country: Germany

 In 2011, the total proportion of the population with a migration background as defined by official statistics (i.e. people who have immigrated to the current federal territory from outside Germany since 1949 and their descendants) was around 19 percent (15 million inhabitants) and the total proportion of the population without German citizenship was 8.3 percent (6.6 million inhabitants).

-According to statisticians, Germany has been considered a country of immigration for decades.
+In 2021, 17.3 percent of Germany's population (approximately 14.2 million people) had immigrated to the country since 1950, exceeding the EU average of 10.6 percent.
+Moreover, a further 4.7 percent were German-born citizens of two immigrant parents since 1950.
+Therefore, 23 percent of the population (approximately 19 million people) either immigrated themselves or have parents who both immigrated to Germany.

 The term "country of immigration" has been used for the Federal Republic since the beginning of the immigration of so-called "guest workers" in recognition of the de facto immigration, but was controversial in public for many years.
 The guest workers were recruited primarily in the 1960s, after the West German cities had been rebuilt and workers were needed for the prosperous companies of the economic miracle years.
 The recognition that Germany is a country of immigration has been more firmly established, at least in science and politics, since the turn of the millennium.

 In a historical context, it can be seen that Germany was always an important country of immigration at certain times.
 In the 16th and 17th centuries, Huguenots from France who were persecuted for religious reasons immigrated to Germany; during the time of industrialisation in the German Empire, large numbers of Polish workers (Ruhr Poles) and Italians immigrated.
 In addition to the guest workers in the 1960s and 1970s, since the 1980s there have been large numbers of immigrants from the former Soviet republics, from Poland and, during the time of the Yugoslav Wars, from the former Yugoslavia.
 Due to the 2008 financial crisis and the resulting economic problems (especially youth unemployment) in places like Spain, Greece, Portugal and Italy, Germany has developed into a stable location that is attractive to immigrants.
-In addition to migrants from European countries, Germany is also a popular destination for academics and entrepreneurs from other parts of the world; the number of Israelis, for example, has increased sharply in the years since 2010.
+In addition to migrants from European countries, Germany is also a popular destination for academics and entrepreneurs from other parts of the world; the number of Israelis in Germany, for example, has increased sharply in the years since 2010.

+Israel

+Israel's population has grown rapidly since its founding in 1948.
+During and shortly after the 1948 Palestine war, the new state took in hundreds of thousands of Holocaust survivors from Europe, and Mizrahi Jews from the Middle East and North Africa.
+The One Million Plan strategy had been devised in 1944, but was unable to be implemented until independence.
+Other major immigration waves to Israel were the airlifts of Operation Moses (1984), Operation Joshua (1985), and Operation Solomon (1991), which brought most Ethiopian Jews to Israel, and the 1990s post-Soviet aliyah, of Jews from the former Soviet Union, now free to emigrate.